 (28) “‘So take the bag of gold from him and give it to the one who has ten bags.
 (29) For whoever has will be given more, and they will have an abundance.
 Whoever does not have, even what they have will be taken from them.
 (30) And throw that worthless servant outside, into the darkness, where there will be weeping and gnashing of teeth.’

 The Lord invests in every believer and expects a return on his investment when he returns.
 The two men in the story who doubled what was invested in them are praised by the master and told, “You have been faithful with a few things; I will put you in charge of many things.”
 This is figurative of the judgment seat of Christ, which is the judgment believers undergo (2 Corinthians 5:10-11).

-NOTE: For more details on the judgment seat of Christ, also called the bema judgment, see the corresponding section in this article.
+NOTE: For more details on the judgment seat of Christ, also called the bema judgment, see this article.

 Notice how a similar parable puts it:

 “He was made king, however, and returned home.
 Then he sent for the servants to whom he had given the money, in order to find out what they had gained with it.